Himeji, Hyogo Prefecture, Japan

 June 24, 2009

 Well, the well actually looked unremarkable in broad daylight.
 There was none of the giddy creepiness of its movie version.
 Stone columns had been erected around the well; it was hardly visible from a short distance.

-A popular Japanese ghost story, its veracity still in question, went that a maidservant named Okiku was in love with a daimyo‘s (feudal lord) samurai retainer.
+A popular Japanese ghost story, its veracity in question, went that a maidservant named Okiku was in love with a daimyo‘s (feudal lord) samurai retainer.
 Okiku’s master, another retainer, was plotting to overthrow the lordship.
-The girl got wind of it and tattled to her lover, thus, foiling the plan.
+The girl got wind of it and tattled to her lover, foiling the plan.
 Okiku’s master later learned of this and vowed to exact revenge (this guy was an abysmal failure in bushido!).
-He accused her of losing the lord’s delft dish (a precious family treasure), a crime punishable by death.
+He accused her of losing the lord’s Delft dish (a precious family treasure), a crime punishable by death.
 Okiku was made to pay for it with her own life, her body thrown into the well.
 Since then, her wailing voice would emanate from the well at night as she counted the dishes.
-The story was called Bancho Sarayashiki, which inspired the story of Sadako and the well in the novel (and the movie), The Ring.
+The story was called Bancho Sarayashiki, which inspired the story of Sadako in the novel (and the movie), The Ring.

-This well in Himeji-jo was now called Okiku’s Well.
+This well in Himeji-jo had been called Okiku’s Well.
 Moral of the story: Never dispose of dead bodies in wells.
 They might crawl up with their disheveled unrebonded hair all over their faces.

 Not far from the well was an even more morbid place.
 It was a separate structure, the harakiri-maru, within the castle’s bailey and where a samurai would commit seppuku, or ritual suicide, by self-disembowelment, usually to avoid capture or facing disgrace.
 The lord and his family were also expected to do this for the same reasons.
 Other samurai or the lord would witness the proceedings on a viewing platform.